Click on the Project Heading to see their full application.

-If you would like your charitable project to be considered for this year's event, please contact:
+If you would like your charitable project to be considered for next year's event, or if you hear of a community initiative that you believe deserves our support, please contact:

 Chuck Irvine 613-720-2594 ...
 OR